Hiprex is used to prevent ongoing or recurrent urinary tract infections (UTIs). Find out how to take it safely and possible side effects.

 Hiprex is used to prevent ongoing or recurrent urinary tract infections (UTIs).
 It works by causing your pee (urine) to be acidic and in this way discourages the growth of bugs.
-It is not effective for the treatment of UTIs but may be considered for preventing UTIs.
-Read more about UTIs.
+It is not effective for the treatment of UTIs but may be considered for preventing UTIs in women.
+Read more about UTIs in women.

-- In New Zealand, Hiprex is available as tablets (1 gram).
+- In Aotearoa New Zealand, Hiprex is available as tablets (1 gram).